Recreational Charities Act 1958

-The Recreational Charities Act 1958 was an Act of the Parliament of the United Kingdom that was repealed in its entirety by the Charities Act 2011.
+The Recreational Charities Act 1958 (6 & 7 Eliz.
+2. c.
+17) was an Act of the Parliament of the United Kingdom that was repealed in its entirety by the Charities Act 2011.

 The 1958 Act recognised the place of "recreational facilities" within English law on charitable trusts.
 In trusts law, there are requirements that such trusts contain both a charitable purpose and public benefit.

 Charitable trusts are invalid if they include "purely recreational pastimes", as in IRC v City of Glasgow Police Athletic Association; even though the purpose of the charity was to improve the efficiency of the police force, the fact that this included a recreational element invalidated the trust.
 In response to this case and IRC v Baddeley, the Recreational Charities Act was passed.

 The Act provides, in Section 1, that "it shall be and be deemed always to have been charitable to provide, or assist in the provision of, facilities for recreation or other leisure-time occupation, if the facilities are provided in the interests of social welfare".
 This preserves the requirement of public benefit, with acceptable "social welfare" interests being where the facilities are dedicated to "improving the conditions of life" of the young, old, physically handicapped, poor or people with extenuating "social or economic circumstances".
 Section 1(3) provides the facilities at women's centres, community centres and sports grounds as particular examples of ones advancing "social welfare".
 In Section 2 the Act specifically covers trusts set up before 17 December 1957 for social welfare purposes as defined in the Miners’ Welfare Act 1952 (even if they pre-dated that Act).
 Section 3 of the Act notes that the provisions do not validate, invalidate or disturb any charities established before 17 December, while Sections 4 and 5 note that the Act applies to both Northern Ireland and the Crown.